mrWh1te/Botmation/README.md

 Why choose Botmation?
 ------------------

-It enables devs to re-use any action, or sequence of actions, with its simple composable format (chain).
+It enables devs to re-use any action, or sequence of actions, with a simple composable format (chain).

-It gives devs the option to use either an Object-Oriented class or follow a purely Functional approach with the `BotActionsChainFactory`.
+It gives devs the option to use either an Object-Oriented class or follow a purely Functional approach.

-It enables devs to write more code with less characters, by chaining sequences of actions together with one `await` function call.
+It enables devs to write more functionality with less code.

 Install
 -------